Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Performance Evaluation

 A $200$ms jitter buffer of $3\times$ the path RTT might seem generous, but the ITU's recommended maximum transmission time of $400$ms~\cite{itu03transtime} allows for a larger buffer with these network conditions.
 Now the differences between \ucobs and TCP are quite pronounced, with $80$\% of burst losses atop \ucobs being $3$ or fewer packets, nearly matching that of UDP.
 Meanwhile $40$\% of TCP's bursts are greater than $10$ packets, producing highly-perceptible $1/5$-second pauses.

 \paragraph{Perceptual Audio Quality:}

-\abbr{ To illustrate the impact of unordered delivery on VoIP quality, we use Perceived Sound Quality (PESQ)~\cite{itu07wideband} to measure audio reproduction quality, by comparing the audio stream reproduced by SPEEX at the receiver against that of an ideal run with no lost or delayed frames.
-We transmit a $4$-minute VoIP call using a jitter buffer of $200$ms, introducing 1 to 4 competing streams progressively at $1$-minute intervals.
+\abbr{ To illustrate the impact of unordered delivery on VoIP quality, we use Perceptual Evaluation of Speech Quality (PESQ)~\cite{itu07wideband} to measure audio reproduction quality, by comparing the audio stream reproduced by SPEEX at the receiver against that of an ideal run with no lost or delayed frames.
+We transmit a $4$-minute VoIP call using a jitter buffer of $200$ms, introducing 1 to 4 competing TCP streams progressively at $1$-minute intervals.

-Figure~\ref{f:voip-pesqstk} plots PESQ quality scores for 2-second sliding time windows over arepresentative 4-minute call, comparing transmission via \ucobs, TCP, and UDP.
+Figure~\ref{f:voip-pesqstk} plots PESQ quality scores for 2-second sliding time windows over a representative 4-minute call, comparing transmission via \ucobs, TCP, and UDP.
 The effect of network contention becomes apparent even with only one competing stream, but unordered delivery makes this impact much smaller on \ucobs or UDP than on TCP. \ucobs sometimes performs better than UDP, in fact, when \utcp successfully retransmits a lost segment within the jitter buffer's time window, whereas UDP never retransmits.
-Like TCP, \ucobs shows greater volatility than UDP with higher contention, due to TCP congestion control effects that \utcp preserves.
+(Some UDP applications employ application-level retransmission schemes~\cite{openarena}, especially for control data.)
+Like TCP, \ucobs shows greater volatility than UDP with higher contention, due to TCP congestion control effects that \utcp preserves (though congestion control can be disabled).
+Similarly, the ``back-off'' of the {\em competing} streams enables the transports to rebound after the initial contention of 4 competing streams.

 }{ The next experiment shows objectively that the characteristics demonstrated above for TCP, \utcp and UDP directly affect the perceived audio quality of a VoIP call.
-The Perceived Sound Quality (PESQ)~\cite{itu07wideband} is an industry-recognized algorithm for objectively measuring the quality of a degraded sound file compared to a target sound file.
+The Perceptual Evaluation of Speech Quality (PESQ)~\cite{itu07wideband} is an industry-recognized algorithm for objectively measuring the quality of a degraded sound file compared to a target sound file.
 In this work, we use the freely available International Telecommunication Union (ITU) reference implementation~\cite{itu05impl} for 862.2 PESQ score.
 PESQ scores range from roughly $1$ (degraded audio is inaudible) to $4.644$ (perfect match, no degradation).

 We transmit a $4$ minute VoIP call using the same $60$ms RTT and $3$Mbps link as before, with two jitter buffer sizes.
 Competing streams begin at $1$-minute intervals, eventually causing significant degradation of audio quality with $4$ competing streams.